 We CANNOT give any tax advice, instruction, or suggestions of any kind.
 Please refer your inquiries to your financial or tax advisor or the IRS website for further clarifications.

-2013 1098-T forms are not yet available online with our third party, Vangent, Inc.!
+2013 1098-T forms are NOW online with our third party, Vangent, Inc.!
 Below these steps you will find information and answers to common questions.

 1098-T Access Information & Steps - Click here for detailed steps with screen shots